 - Salt to taste

-- Heat the oil in a large pot.
-Add the leeks and saute, stirring, over medium-high heat until the leeks are golden and crispy, about 8 minutes.
-If you use too little oil the leeks won’t crisp up.
+Heat the oil in the same pot.
+Add the leeks and a pinch of salt and saute, stirring, over medium-high heat until the leeks start to caramelize.

-- Remove half the leeks to a bowl and sprinkle with a little salt while still warm.
+Remove half the leeks to a bowl and set aside.

 - To the pot with the remaining leeks, add the garlic and bay leaves, stir for about 30 seconds, and then add the cumin, allspice and cayenne.
 Stir for a few seconds to coat with the oil and then add the rice.
 Saute for a few seconds until the rice turns opaque.